-- Reliant Monitor Services (RMS)-Manages high-availability switchover (failover) of application processes and their resources. - RMS Wizard Tools -RMS configuration tool foundations.
-RMS Wizard Tools is mutually exclusive with respect to installation and operation. - Parallel Application Services (PAS)-Provides a high-performance, lowlatency communication facility that can be used by applications. - Scalable Internet Services (SIS)-Performs network load balancing and provides a highly available interface to the cluster. - Global Disk Services (GDS)-Provides the volume management component that improves the availability and manageability of disk-stored data. - Global File Services (GFS)-Provides a file system that can be accessed from two or more nodes to which a shared disk unit is connected.
+- Reliant Monitor Services (RMS)-Manages high-availability switchover (failover) of application processes and their resources. - RMS Wizard Tools -RMS configuration tool foundations. - RMS Wizard Tools is mutually exclusive with respect to installation and operation. - Parallel Application Services (PAS)-Provides a high-performance, lowlatency communication facility that can be used by applications. - Global Disk Services (GDS)-Provides the volume management component that improves the availability and manageability of disk-stored data. - Global File Services (GFS)-Provides a file system that can be accessed from two or more nodes to which a shared disk unit is connected.
 (Only in Oracle Solaris 10 environment) - Global Link Services (GLS)-Enables high reliability communications through the use of multiple network interface cards to create multiple redundant paths to a local system.